 The history of Murray Hill dates back to the 18th century, when a Quaker merchant named Robert Murray moved his family from Ireland to New York and built a house near what is today Park Avenue and 36th Street.
 His farm was successful throughout the century, and was even said to have saved a large number of American troops when Mrs. Murray entertained British generals with cake and wine, delaying their haste in pursuing American General Putnam's march.
 By the mid-19th century, upper and upper-middle class were the primary demographics in Murray Hill (J.P.
 Morgan built a mansion there in 1882).
 The 20th century saw a similarly upper class population, and today Murray Hill houses many upper class young professionals that take advantage of its location and lively restaurant-and-bar scene.

-Murray Hill is the name of the Manhattan neighborhood in New York City that is north of 34th Street, South of 42nd Street, East of Madison Avenue and West of the East River.
-More broadly, locals include the blocks south to 30th street and north to 45th Street.
-Murray Hill also boarders “Curry Hill” on the North; Curry Hill is a well known neighborhood similar to Murray Hill but with a large Indian population and a high concentration of Indian restaurants.Find Murray Hill apartments
+Murray Hill runs north of 34th Street, South of 42nd Street, East of Madison Avenue, and West of the East River.
+Many locals also include the blocks south to 30th Street and north to 45th Street.
+To the north, Murray Hill borders “Curry Hill,” a well known neighborhood similar to Murray Hill, but with a large Indian population and a high concentration of Indian restaurants.